akshatha-s13/forestfire_prediction/datasets/datasets_readme.md

 # 2.climate-data :
 Source : https://en.tutiempo.net/climate/india.html
 The above link was used to download climate data regionwise and monthwise.
-Forest fire reports were referred for dates of forestfire occurence.
+Forest fire dates from various news reports were referred to know the dates of occurence.

 Data is updated for Dehradun and Vishakapatnam.